 The best OEM tires for Mazda 3

+Are you having trouble choosing the best tires for Mazda 3?
 Let’s start with one of the best touring tires for compact cars and small crossovers: the Michelin Premier A/S grand touring all-season tire.
 This tire is famed for having steady levels of grip even as the tire wears out.
 Michelin claims the Premier A/S is engineered to improve stopping distances in the wet, no matter if the tire is new or worn down.

 The Goodyear Assurance Comfortred Touring is a grand touring all-season tire designed for midrange or upscale sedans, hatchbacks, and minivans.
 It costs less than the Michelin Premier A/S but lacks none in terms of style, all-weather traction, and longer wear.